jaxbline/Vrchat-PyOSC-Scripts/README.md

 1: Open up Command Prompt and run "pip install pythonosc asyncio"

-2: You'll need to add a Contact Receiver on your avatar and give it the parameter "Count-Boop" and make sure it's set to constant.
+2: You'll need to add a Contact Receiver on your avatar and give it the parameter "BoopCount" and make sure it's set to constant.

 3: Once your avatar has the receiver you can run the script and when a player triggers the contact it will count +1